wp-plugins/stageshow/readme.txt

 == Changelog ==

 * Version History for StageShow Plugin

+= 2.2.1 (15/09/2013) =
+* Bug Fix: Upgrade from using "PayPal Shopping Cart" can leave uneditable blank Merchant ID
+* Bug Fix: Items not added to Shopping Trolley with Version 2.2 distribution

 = 2.2 (07/09/2013) =
 * Bug Fix: "Add" button not translated